altrusium/allcourt/Notes.md

 * Add ability for users to change their password
 * Show on user details if their email is verified or not
 * Add visible que so Admins will know they are logged in as an Admin
+* Add a "Select All" to the shift
+* For users, add a Home button to the right of Tournaments
 *